elastic/kibana/x-pack/test_serverless/README.md

 - Internal APIs: Direct HTTP requests to internal APIs are generally not expected.
 However, for testing purposes, authentication should be performed using the Cookie header.
 This approach simulates client-side behavior during browser interactions, mirroring how internal APIs are indirectly invoked.

 Recommendations:
-- use `roleScopedSupertest` service to create supertest instance scoped to specific role and pre-defined request headers
+- use `roleScopedSupertest` service to create a supertest instance scoped to a specific role and predefined request headers
-- `roleScopedSupertest.getSupertestWithRoleScope(<role>)` authenticate requests with API key by default
+- `roleScopedSupertest.getSupertestWithRoleScope(<role>)` authenticates requests with an API key by default
-- pass `withCookieHeader: true` to use Cookie header for requests authentication
+- pass `withCookieHeader: true` to use Cookie header for request authentication
-- don't forget to invalidate API key using `destroy()` on supertest scoped instance in `after` hook
+- don't forget to invalidate API keys by using `destroy()` on the supertest scoped instance in the `after` hook

 ```
 describe("my public APIs test suite", async function() {